-Egg Lecithin, Lécithine, Lécithine d'œuf, Lécithine de Graine de Soya, Lécithine de Soya, Lecitina, Ovolecithin, Ovolécithine, Phospholipide de Soja, Phospholipide de Soya, Phospholipides de Soya, Soy Lecithin, Soy Phospholipid, Soy Phospholipids, Soya Lecithin, Soybean Lecithin, Vegilecithin, Vitellin, Vitelline.
+Egg Lecithin, Lécithine, Lécithine d'œuf, Lécithine de Graine de Soya, Lécithine de Soya, Lecitina, Ovolecithin, Ovolécithine, Phospholipide de Soja, Phospholipide de Soya, Phospholipides de Soya, Soy Lecithin, Soy Phospholipid, Soy Phospholipids, Soya Bean Lecithin, Soya Lecithin, Soybean Lecithin, Vegilecithin, Vitellin, Vitelline.

 Lecithin is a fat that is essential in the cells of the body.
 It can be found in many foods, including soybeans and egg yolks.
-Lecithin is taken as a medicine and is also used in the manufacturing of medicines.
+Lecithin is taken as a medicine.
+It is also used in the manufacturing of medicines, foods, and cosmetics.

 You will often see lecithin as a food additive.
 It is used to keep certain ingredients from separating out.

 Lecithin is also used in preparations for intravenous (IV) or skin injections.
 It is used to stabilize and prevent medicines in the preparation from separating out.

 You may also see lecithin as an ingredient in some eye medicines.
 It is used to help keep the medicine in contact with the eye's cornea.